webpapaya/fhs-slides/2021_bachelor_0_introduction.md

 # Homework

 - can be done in pairs
-- for first assignment hand-in via Merge Request
+- hand-in via `Merge Request`
   - for the first homework please send a link to the repository to tmayrhofer.lba@fh-salzburg.ac.at
-  - add name of students who worked on the assignment
+  - add readme with your names

 ----